jackulau/jackulau/README.md

 ## About Me

-Hi, I’m Jack Lau, an 18 year old from the midwest interested in heuristics
+Hi, I’m Jack Lau, an 18 year old from the midwest

 * Currently building **CrownLabs.ai**, a software studio for consumer apps
 * Previously co‑founded **Speechstream.co** (exited in December 2024).